 That way, I can always refer back to my “Why” throughout the difficult process to keep me motivated.

-So for me, my “why” for paying off the mortgage was about reducing the stress that comes with having a big loan and only one source of income.
+So for me, my “why” for becoming mortgage free was about reducing the stress that comes with having a big loan and only one source of income.
 I constantly felt pressure at work to not mess up because if I did, we could lose our house!

 With two little kids at home, I went into “Papa Bear Protection Mode”.
 Given that I’m a personal finance nerd, this was the best way I could protect them.

 That was my “Why”.
 If you’re considering something big like this, I’d recommend starting with a “Why” as well.

 We got a 15-year mortgage when we bought our new home.
 This made our monthly payments higher overall (versus a 30-year mortgage), but more of the payment was going to the principal each month.